f4exb/sdrangel/plugins/channelrx/demoddab/readme.md

 Left click on this button to toggle audio mute for this channel.

-If you right click on it it will open a dialog to select the audio output device.
+If you right click on it, it will open a dialog to select the audio output device.
 See [audio management documentation](../../../sdrgui/audio.md) for details.

 <h3>4: RF level meter in dB</h3>